DevPrinceK/clarifyflow/README.md

 - `python -m src.pipeline --interactive-clarify --tasks factorial`
 - You'll be prompted per question; non-empty answers are stored in KB with `provenance=user`.

+## Reproducibility notes

+- Deterministic by default when LLMs are off (templates only).
+- With LLMs enabled, temperature=0 is used; outputs are still subject to API-side variation.
+- The pipeline prints explicit PASS/FAIL per test case, plus a baseline vs ClarifyFlow summary.

+## Security notes

+- Do not commit real API keys.
+Prefer environment variables or a local untracked `.env`.
+- The VerifierAgent executes code in-process (not sandboxed).
+- If you use a local `.env`, ensure it is git-ignored.

+## Requirements

+- Minimal run (no LLMs): standard library only.
+- Optional LLMs: `pip install openai google-generativeai`.
+- The provided `requirements.txt` may contain extras; install only what you need.

 ## Example Output (abridged)